-Except as provided by Exclusions I. and II below, stock must be excluded from the waterbodies listed in i. to iv. below as follows:
+$\label{lem:exceptas} Except as provided by Exclusions I. and II., stock must be excluded from the water bodies listed in i. to iv. below as follows:$

 - 1. The water bodies must be fenced to exclude cattle, horses, deer and pigs, unless those animals are prevented from entering the bed of the water body by a stock proof natural barrier formed by topography or vegetation. - 2.
 New fences installed after 22 October 2016 must be located to ensure cattle, horses, deer and pigs cannot be within one metre of the bed of the water body (excluding constructed wetlands). - 3.
 Livestock must not be permitted to enter onto or pass across the bed of the water body, except when using a livestock crossing structure. - 4.
-For land use authorised under Rules 3.11.5.1 or 3.11.5.2, clauses 1 and 2 above must be complied with: - a.
-By 1 July 2020 2023 for properties and enterprises within Priority 1 sub-catchments listed in Table 3.11-2. - b.
+For land use authorised under Rules 3.11.5.1 or 3.11.5.2, clauses 1 and 2 must be complied with: - a.
+By 1 July 2023 for properties and enterprises within Priority 1 sub-catchments listed in Table 3.11-2. - b.
 By 1 July 2026 for properties and enterprises within Priority 2 and Priority 3 sub-catchments listed in Table 3.11-2. - 5.
-For land use authorised under Rules 3.11.5.3, 3.11.5.4 or , 3.11.5.5, 3.11.5.6A, 3.11.5.6B or 3.11.5.6C, clauses 1 and 2 must be complied with by the date and in the manner specified in the property's , or sector schemes Farm Environment Plan(s), which shall be within 3 years following the dates by which a Farm Environment Plan must be provided to the Council, or in any case no later than 1 July 20262025.
+For land use authorised under Rules 3.11.5.3, 3.11.5.4 or 3.11.5.5, clauses 1 and 2 must be complied with by the date and in the manner specified in the property's or enterprise's Farm Environment Plan, which shall be within 3 years following the dates by which a Farm Environment Plan must be provided to the Council, or in any case no later than 1 July 2026.